dhabaleshwar/Open-Source-Vulnerabilities/csrf_add_sub.md

 To reproduce the attack:

-1- Head to the http://localhost/tsas/admin/subject.php endpoint
+1- Head to the http://localhost/tsas/admin/subject.php endpoint after logging into the admin account.

 <img width="960" alt="1" src="https://github.com/dhabaleshwar/Open-Source-Vulnerabilities/assets/132373212/635de38f-0bbe-4cc7-9818-4b0fa9d67bc8">

-2- Here you can see that there is only one Subject added, but now we will add another course using the HTML code we have written.
+2- Here you can see that there is only one course added, but now we will add another course using the HTML code we have written.

 <img width="450" alt="2" src="https://github.com/dhabaleshwar/Open-Source-Vulnerabilities/assets/132373212/f4467f6e-1813-4027-abba-5ddc12787fd1">